 Apache ActiveMQ Artemis is designed to allow extra functionality to be added by creating a plugin.
-Multiple plugins can be registered at the same time and they will be chained together and executed in the order they are registered (i.e. the first plugin registered is always executed first).
+Multiple plugins can be registered at the same time and they will be chained together and executed in the order they are registered. (i.e. the first plugin registered is always executed first).

 Creating a plugin is very simple.
-It requires:

-- Implementing the ActiveMQServerPlugin interface - Making sure the plugin is on the classpath - Registering it with the broker either via xml or programmatically.
+It requires implementing the ActiveMoserverPlugin interface, making sure the plugin is on the classpath, and registering it with the broker.
 Only the methods that you want to add behavior for need to be implemented as all of the interface methods are default methods.